oliver-butterley/ma2-2024/pages/part5.md

 ![](../images/svg/volume.svg "Set enclosed by $xy$-plane and $f(x,y)$")

 Up until now we have considered step function and continuous functions.
-Clearly we can permit some discontinuities and we introduce the following concept to be able to control the functions with discontinuities sufficiently to guarantee that the integrals are well-defined.
+As with one-dimensional integrals we can permit some discontinuities and we introduce the following concept to be able to control the functions with discontinuities sufficiently to guarantee that the integrals are well-defined.

 A bounded subset $A\subset \bR^2$ is said to have content zero if, for every $\epsilon>0$, there exists a finite set of rectangles whose union includes $A$ and the sum of the areas of the rectangles is not greater than $\epsilon$.